syntheticore-dev/wireguard-install/README.md

 ### Installation
 Run the script and follow the assistant:

-`wget https://git.io/wireguard -O wireguard-install.sh && bash wireguard-install.sh`
+`wget https://raw.githubusercontent.com/syntheticore-dev/wireguard-install/refs/heads/master/wireguard-install.sh -O wg-manage.sh && bash wg-manage.sh`

-Once it ends, you can run it again to add more users, remove some of them or even completely uninstall WireGuard.
+Once it ends, you can run `bash wg-manage.sh` to add more users, remove some of them or even completely uninstall WireGuard.